ethyca/fides/docs/fidesops/docs/development/overview.md

 ### Available make commands
 - `make server` - this spins up the Fastapi server and supporting resources (a Postgres database and a Redis cache), which you can visit at `http://0.0.0.0:8080`.
 Check out the docs at `http://0.0.0.0:8000/fidesops/`
 - `make integration-env` - spins up everything in make server, plus additional postgres, mongo, and mysql databases for you to execute privacy requests against.
-    - Try this out locally with our [Fidesops Postman Collection](../postman/Fidesops.postman_collection.json)
+    - Try this out locally with our [fidesops Postman collection](../postman/Fidesops.postman_collection.json)
     - `make integration-env datastores="mysql mariadb"`- brings up only mysql and mariadb datastores
 - `make integration-shell` - spins up everything in make server, plus all Docker Compose specified datastores (Postgres, MySQL, MSSQL, Mongodb) and opens a server shell.
 This is most useful for running `pytest -k ...` commands within the integration shell to test connected datastores.
 - `make black`, `make mypy`, and `make pylint` - auto-formats code